microsoft/oss-ssc-framework/specification/README.md

 It is highly recommended that you seek peer review for your updates beyond that of the Technical Leads of the working group.

+After the issue has been triaged in the community call, and has been tagged with "Spec Change", the next step is to submit a PR to the [markdown](https://github.com/microsoft/oss-ssc-framework/specification/framework.md) with the proposed changes.
 Once the PR is submitted, please link the PR to the issue to request a review.

 ### Versioning and publishing